unxed/far2l-fpc-helloworld/README.md

 # far2l-fpc-helloworld
 hello world plugin for far2l in pascal - fpc tryouts

 Many Far Manager Plugins were written in Pascal (like those https://github.com/MaxRusov/far-plugins).
-To port them to far2l, we need to port, build and run helloworld plugin first.
+To port them to linux far manager port, far2l (https://github.com/elfmz/far2l), we need to port, build and run helloworld plugin first.
 This repo is attempt to make such plugin using Free Pascal Compiler.

 Current state: builds, runs.